 The Politics of the COVID-19 Epidemic

-This suggests the launching of a new ICEUR program dubbed “Monitoring COVID-19 in the post-Soviet Union”, in which various local authors will trace the evolution of the epidemic from a political vantage point.
+This suggests the launching of a new ICEUR program dubbed “Monitoring COVID-19 in the post-Soviet Union”, in which various local authors will

 Leaving the survival mode

-it might seem inappropriate to address the economic and political consequences caused by the Corona disease, but this is not the time to be paralyzed by real and imagined threats.
+During these trying and challenging times it might seem inappropriate to address the economic and political consequences caused by the Corona disease, but this is not the time to be paralyzed by real and imagined threats.
 As interpersonal contacts are curtailed and economic interactions dialed down to the most elementary necessities, ICEUR opts for an increase in its activities and outreach.
 ICEUR partners all over the post-Soviet space and Eastern Europe stand ready to deliver relevant information, share advice and propose smart solutions for the flood of new problems caused, in the final analysis, by the virus.
 Since consulting is a part of our mission, we would like to specifically address the business communities by offering

 - Evaluations and short-term forecasts concerning markets, finance and regulations